 - Offer a variety of resources to help students with their learning.

-- Implement the Positivity Project and Responsive Classroom strategies to build positive relationships.
+- Implement the Zones of Regulation and Responsive Classroom strategies to build positive relationships.

 Provide assistance to caregivers in understanding the school’s program through the following actions:

 - Hold an annual meeting to present information on the school’s Title I programs, state and division curriculum and assessments, and the school’s state and federal accountability status.

 - Provide multiple opportunities for caregivers to ask questions and give input into the Title I programs.